chaiguolong/.vim/bundle/YouCompleteMe/README.md

 in the whitelist) or indirectly through the special `*` key.
 It should _not_ be present in the blacklist.

-Filetypes that are blocked by the either of the lists will be completely ignored by YCM, meaning that neither the identifier-based completion engine nor the semantic engine will operate in them.
+Filetypes that are blocked by either of the lists will be completely ignored by YCM, meaning that neither the identifier-based completion engine nor the semantic engine will operate in them.